Minimalist and Frugal, Is There Really Much of a Difference?

 Minimalism: Minimalists view money as a means to an end.

 Frugality: Frugal individuals prioritize savings and financial security.
-They are diligent in budgeting and spending wisely, seeking to build a safety net and plan for the future.
+They diligently budget and spend wisely to build a safety net and plan for the future.

 Impact on the Environment